vtenfys/reaware/README.md

 pnpm start
 ```

-In development mode, Chrome DevTools and React DevTools are enabled, and can be accessed using the keyboard shortcut F12.
+Chrome DevTools and React DevTools are enabled, and can be accessed using the keyboard shortcut F12.

 ## License